aimms/how-to/OffsiteNotes.rst

 R&D
 ======

-* R&D is doing Holacracy because of holacracy, they nobody really believes in it.
+* R&D is doing Holacracy because of holacracy, nobody really believes in it.
 Neither in their Scrum process and agile methodology.

 .. note::